artela-network/artela-docs/docs/develop/node/testnet-setup/index.md

 sidebar_position: 2
 ---

-# Setup a Local TestNet
+# Setup a Local Testnet

 This document aims to guide you in compiling Artela code, configuring, and generating a testnet setup consisting of a minimum of four validators.
 Subsequently, we will outline how to deploy these configuration and data files to four individual machines.